 I’ve written previously about the importance of using one’s digits to write in journals, take notes and, most importantly, send a handwritten note to a favorite client.
 But that handwritten note is just more junk mail if your client can’t read it.

-Back when business was conducted IRL, pens mattered.
+Back when business was always conducted IRL, pens mattered.
 People carried a pen in their pocket to sign receipts, take notes, make corrections.
 Brands like Parker, Pilot and Scheaffer sold millions of ballpoint and fountain pens because pens were an indispensable tool of adult daily life.

 So penmanship mattered.
 Students drilled until their longhand was letter-perfect.
 There were entire schools for professionals dedicated to improving handwriting.
 People were proud.
 There were contests.